-I was inspired to write this after reading BuzzFeed grew its Latino audience the old-fashioned way: with content and thinking, “While it’s refreshing to see BuzzFeed making the investment and reaping the rewards, why is hiring Hispanics, covering their concerns and actually integrating them into the larger enterprise considered newsworthy or novel?”article
+I was inspired to write this after reading article BuzzFeed grew its Latino audience the old-fashioned way: with content and thinking, “While it’s refreshing to see BuzzFeed making the investment and reaping the rewards, why is hiring Hispanics, covering their concerns and actually integrating them into the larger enterprise considered newsworthy or novel?”

 The fact that it is newsworthy, is also whyBuzzFeed and Univision are growing and why traditional news audiences and outlets are shrinking.